jakubriegel/Lets_Chess_on_Android/README.md

-Game can end at any time with a draw or surrending by one player.
+Game can end at any time with a draw or surrendering by one player.
 Each player has two buttons, one dedicated to offer a draw, second to surrender.
 When draw button is clicked by one player, second gets notified about it and if he presses his button, game ends with a draw.
 Of course draw offer can be withdrawn any time before being confirmed.
-After clicking surrender button player is asked to confirm surrending.
+After clicking surrender button player is asked to confirm surrendering.
 If he does so, game ends with victory of second player.
 <br><img src="./docs/screenshots/draw_offer.png" width="300dp" /> <img src="./docs/screenshots/surreder.png" width="300dp" />